 An Incredible Journey.

-Encounter Africa provides exquisite habitats for African elephants, lions, meerkats and the majestic black rhinoceros.
-Walking into the exhibit you are engulfed by the African savanna, surrounded by realistic life-sized elephant sculptures, a safari tent and tall African grasses.
+Encounter Africa provides exquisite habitats for African elephants, African lions, meerkats and the majestic black rhinoceros.
 The views of Colorado Springs seen from the exhibit’s sky bridge remind you that you’re close to the city limits, but walking side by side with the Zoo’s elephants takes you to a different world.
-Made possible by a $13.5 million capital campaign, it’s the biggest addition in the Zoo’s history.
-Encounter Africa is kind of a big deal.

 During your visit to Encounter Africa you can experience: